JohnCosta27/RealTimeTradingSystem/log/logbook.md

 ## 08/11/2022
 I am on a streak!
 4 days with commits everyday, got a nice groove going.
 Connected frontend to backend login and register methods, learn about state management in SolidJs.

+## 22/11/2022
+It has been too long without an update, I have been very busy with deadlines recently.
+However today I have started the Interim report, and added a lot of detail.